A Guide To Schengen Visa Application Philippines

-3. Letter to the Embassy: Think of it like a cover letter; make the necessary introductions about yourself, write down the reason for your visit and why you chose to apply for Schengen visa to their embassy.
-Do mention something about your travel history especially the countries you have visited in the past.
+3. Letter to the Embassy: Think of it as a cover letter; make the necessary introductions about yourself, and write down the reason for your visit and why you chose to apply for a Schengen visa to their embassy.
+Do mention something about your travel history, especially the countries you have visited in the past.
 Lastly, make a promise that you will not violate the terms of your visa.
 You may see the actual letter that I sent to the embassy in the PDF file below.

 4. Itinerary: Create an itinerary that includes the countries you are visiting, the number of days of your visit, and the attractions/tourist destinations that you are planning to see.
 It doesn’t matter if your itinerary change during your actual trip, they just need to see how you are planning to spend your days in the Schengen area.
 Here’s a copy of my itinerary for your reference.
 It included Ireland (a non-Schengen country) because it’s part of my planned Europe trip.